Skip to Main Content

 The following MR methylphenidate capsules are considered bioequivalent to one another.
 Generic prescribing could be undertaken and products switched between using the same dose and quantity were that to be necessary:

-• Metyrol XL
+• Focusim XL capsules

 Do not switch Equasym XL capsules